fsantanna/pingus/ceu/README.md

 ## Finite State Machines
 ]]

-State machines describe the behavior of game entities by mapping event occurrences to transitions between states and triggering appropriate actions.
+State machines describe the behavior of entities by mapping event occurrences to transitions between states that trigger appropriate actions.

 <!--
 The double click behavior for the *Armageddon button* is an example of a simple state machine.